guile-sql

 (#:= status "pending") "Pending"

-#:else "Unknown")
+#:else "Unknown"))

 #:case-expr is the simple CASE form where a single expression is tested against values:

-⇒ CASE status WHEN $1 THEN $2 WHEN $3 THEN $4 ELSE $5 END
+⇒ ("SELECT CASE status WHEN $1 THEN $2 WHEN $3 THEN $4 ELSE $5 END FROM t" "active" "A" "pending" "P" "?")

-5.8 Function calls
+6.8 Function calls

 Any list whose head is a plain symbol (not a Guile keyword) is treated as a SQL function call.
 The function name is uppercased: